geoarrow/geoarrow-rs/python/docs/api/core/functions.md

-# Top-level functions
+# Functions

-## Array/Chunked Array functions
+Interoperability with other Python geospatial libraries (Shapely, GeoPandas) and in-memory geospatial formats (WKB, WKT).

 ::: geoarrow.rust.core
     options:
       filters:
         - "!^_"
       members:
-        - affine_transform
-        - area
-        - center
-        - centroid
-        - chaikin_smoothing
-        - convex_hull
-        - densify
-        - envelope
-        - frechet_distance
-        - geodesic_perimeter
-        - is_empty
-        - length
-        - line_interpolate_point
-        - line_locate_point
+        - read_pyogrio
-        - polylabel
+        - from_ewkb
-        - rotate
+        - from_geopandas
-        - scale
+        - from_shapely
-        - signed_area
+        - from_wkb
-        - simplify
+        - from_wkt
-        - skew
+        - to_geopandas
-        - total_bounds
+        - to_shapely
-        - translate
+        - to_wkb

 ## Table functions